Pontefract Road, Castleford, West Yorkshire, WF10 4JB, email@example.com

-On a Monday's, each class takes it in turn to share with the school the statement of the week from Statements to Live By.
+On a Monday's, each class takes it in turn to share with the school the statement of the week from Virtues to Live By.

 On Friday's, our school meets together again in celebration of the past week.
 This assembly incorporates an element of Collective Worship at its beginning, focusing on the upcoming Gospel reading.
 Different classes once again take responsibility for leading this part of the assembly.

 Both our infant and junior children have their own collective worship gatherings each week.
 These focus on the messages in the Wednesday Word.
 Each Key Stage also meets once per week to learn a practice a range of different hymns for as St Augustine said "He who sings, prays twice."